ARrahul/Parallel_BFS/README.md

 ## Project Installation
-1. Install cuda by using the link [a link](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
+1. Install cuda by using the link [link](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
 2. Clone the project
 3. In the project folder go to *src* folder
 4. Compile: